praxes/hexrd/README.md

 Building
 --------
-the recommended method is via `conda-build`.
-You can also skip this if you find a build of the desired version at my [my anaconda cloud](https://anaconda.org/joelvbernier/hexrd) page, which I update periodically.
-Otherwise, using conda 4.8.3 (from miniconda3 or anaconda3) the best procedure is as follows:
+You can skip this if you find a build of the desired version at my [my anaconda cloud](https://anaconda.org/joelvbernier/hexrd) page, which I update periodically.
+Otherwise, the recommended method is via `conda-build`.
+If you installed Miniconda, you will have to first install `conda-build` in your base env: `conda install conda-build`.
+Otherwise, using conda 4.8.3 (from Miniconda3 or Anaconda3) the best procedure is as follows:
 - go to wherever you keep your git repos, _e.g._, `cd ~/Documents/GitHub`
 - clone the hexrd repo: `git clone https://github.com/joelvbernier/hexrd.git`
 - `cd hexrd`